jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 When a collection is created, the following keys are automatically created:

-- `inputPath`: the full path to the source input file (including the path to the input directory)
+- `inputPath`: the full path to the source input file (including the path to the input directory).
 - `fileSlug`: Mapped from the input file name, useful for permalinks.
 Read more about [`fileslug`](https://www.11ty.io/docs/data/#fileslug).
-- `outputPath`: the full path to the output file to be written for this content
+- `outputPath`: the full path to the output file to be written for this content.
 - `url`: url used to link to this piece of content.
 In general, this is based on the `permalink` key defined for your content items.
 - `date`: the resolved date used for sorting.
 Read more about [Content Dates](https://www.11ty.io/docs/dates/) in the documentation.
 - `data`: all data for this piece of content.
 Contains the keys/values defined in the YAML front matter and the data inherited from layouts.